The Money

 GEORGE: (oozing fake sincerity) Well, as much as I enjoy all the

-good-natured ribbing, nothing really makes me happier than spending money on
+good-natured ribbing, nothing really makes me happier than spending money

 the people I care about.